AdobeDocs/alloy-docs/get-started/getting-started.md

 ### Augmenting Data

 Sometimes, not all data is available when a view starts or an event occurs.
-In such cases, you may augment data to a prior `viewStart` or `event` data by passing `correlationID` as an option to `viewStart` or `event` commands.
+In such cases, you may augment data to prior `viewStart` or `event` data by passing `correlationID` as an option to `viewStart` or `event` commands.

 ```javascript
 alloy("viewStart", {